risc0/risc0/website/api/zkvm/optimization.md

 In particular, it is an implementation of the [RISC-V architecture] (specifically riscv32im), similar to how your laptop's CPU may be an implementation of an [x86] or [ARM] architecture.
-This biggest difference is that the zkVM is implemented with [arithmetic circuits], in software, instead of circuitry made from silicon and copper.
+The biggest difference is that the zkVM is implemented with [arithmetic circuits], in software, instead of circuitry made from silicon and copper.